koii-network/docs/tutorials/archiver/adapter.md

 ### Modules

-Before anything, let's take a look at the necessary modules and libraries that will be used throughout the code.
+Let's take a look at the necessary modules and libraries that will be used throughout the code:

 We have a database model, puppeteer for web scraping, cheerio for DOM parsing, crypto for potential cryptography tasks, and web3.storage for decentralized storage.